danielvaughan/retro-righter/README.md

 For full command options and usage, refer to the [Makefile](Makefile).

-## Deployment

-> **Note:** For a streamlined one-command deployment of the entire CI/CD pipeline and infrastructure using Terraform,
-> you can use the [
-`agent-starter-pack setup-cicd` CLI command](https://googlecloudplatform.github.io/agent-starter-pack/cli/setup_cicd.html).
-> Currently only supporting Github.

 ### Dev Environment

 You can test deployment towards a Dev Environment using the following command: